 Perspective | Trump tested positive for a contagious illness.
-But for people of color, concerns remain about the one he already spread.
+But for people of color, concerns remain about the one he has already spread.

 The 71-year-old decided to turn a community gathering in a predominantly Black neighborhood in the nation’s capital into a prayer vigil for the president.

-“Today, we’re going to pray for the healing of Trump, even though there are so many awful things that he has said about poor people, and immigrants and Black people,” Twyman says Friday afternoon as he prepares for the event to begin in Ward 8.
+“Today, we’re going to pray for the healing of Trump, even though there are so many awful things that he has said about poor people and immigrants and Black people,” Twyman says Friday afternoon as he prepares for the event to begin in Ward 8.

 Twyman, an African American man who lives in Montgomery County, counted civil rights leader John Lewis as a friend.
 He met Lewis and his wife, Lillian, while growing up in Atlanta, he says, and they helped him pay for his education and get a job.
-Earlier this year, Twyman told the Montgomery County Sentinel how the late congressman encouraged him to picket at stores that banned Blacks, but did not let him join in protests when arrests were likely, because 13 was too young to go to jail.
+Earlier this year, Twyman told the Montgomery County Sentinel how the congressman encouraged him to picket at stores that banned Blacks but did not let him join in protests when arrests were likely because 13 was too young to go to jail.

 After Lewis announced in December he had Stage 4 pancreatic cancer, Twyman held a prayer vigil for him.